ElDavoo/wa-crypt-tools/README.md

 ### Where do I get the keyfile?
 **Is it beyond the scope of this project to tell you how to get the key file.
 Issues asking for this will be closed as invalid.**
-Anyway, on rooted Android, you can just copy  `/data/data/com.whatsapp/files/key`.
+Anyway, on rooted Android, you can just copy `/data/data/com.whatsapp/files/key`
+(or `/data/data/com.whatsapp/files/encrypted_backup.key` if backups are crypt15)

 ### Last tested version (don't expect this to be updated)
 Stable: 2.21.24.22
-Beta: 2.22.1.10
+Beta: 2.22.4.14

 ### Stargazers over time